 Stick to the one to three-page mark, and you’ll be golden.

-This is a quick example of a synopsis and will help you structure your synopsis in a way that stands out.
+This is a great example of a film synopsis and will help you structure your synopsis in a way that stands out.
 The example below is provided by the guys over at Script Mag.

 Here is our synopsis template for you to use.
 It will help you correctly structure your synopsis and set you on your path to success.